clojuredays/foundation/index.markdown

 ## After 2020

-We plan to organize at another Clojure Days conference in 2021.
+We plan to organize another Dutch Clojure Days conference in 2021.

 # Activity report